Sustainable Development Goals

-This data tracker uses the latest official data to look at how the Nordic countries are progressing towards achieving the 17 SDGs, with this page looking closer at Sustainable Development Goal 6: Ensure availability and sustainable management of water and sanitation for all.
+This data tracker analyses the Nordic countries’ progress towards achieving Sustainable Development Goal 6: Ensure availability and sustainable management of water and sanitation for all.
+The goal is comprised of 8 targets.

 Target 6.1